 Payment of Meals

-Students have use of a family meal account.
-When the family account balance reaches $0.00, a family may charge no more than $10.00 to this account.
+Students have use of a meal account.
+When the student’s account balance reaches $0.00, a family may charge no more than $10.00 to this account.
 (A la carte items may not be charged with a $0.00 account balance.)
-When a family account reaches this limit, a family shall not be allowed to charge further meals until the negative account balance is paid.
-Families may add money to student and family accounts by entering funds electronically on RevTrak on the District’s website or paying with check or cash at the office in each school building.
+When an account reaches this limit, a student shall not be allowed to charge further meals until the negative account balance is paid.
+Families may add money to student accounts by entering funds electronically on RevTrak on the District’s website or paying with check or cash at the office in each school building.

 Students who qualify for free/reduced meals shall never be denied a reimbursable meal, even if they have accrued a negative balance from previous purchases.
 Students with outstanding meal charge debt shall be allowed to purchase a meal if the student pays for the meal when it is received.
 The District may provide an alternate meal that meets federal and state requirements to students who have charged the maximum allowance to the student account and cannot pay out of pocket for a meal.

-Employees may use a charge account for meals, but may charge no more than $10.00 to this account.
-When an account reaches this limit, an employee shall not be allowed to charge further meals or a la carte items until the negative account balance is paid.
+Employees may maintain a meal account.
+When an account reaches $0.00 an employee shall not be allowed to charge further meals or a la carte items.

 Negative Account Balances

-The District, via food service employees, will make reasonable efforts to notify families when meal account balances are low.
+The District will make reasonable efforts to notify families when meal account balances are low.
 Additionally, the District will make reasonable efforts to collect unpaid meal charges classified as delinquent debt.
 The District will coordinate communications with families to resolve the matter of unpaid charges.
-Families will be notified of an outstanding negative balance once the negative balance reaches $10.00.
-Families will be notified by e‐mail until the negative balance is paid.
-Negative balances of more than $100.00, not paid prior to end of the school year will be turned over to the superintendent or superintendent’s designee for collection.
+Families will be notified of their account balance once the balance reaches $0.00.
+Families will be notified by e‐mail until a negative balance is paid.
+Negative balances not paid prior to end of the school year will be turned over to the superintendent or superintendent’s designee for collection.
 Options may include: collection agencies, small claims court, or any other legal method permitted by law.

 Communication of the Policy